layzimayner/car-sharing/README.md

 1. Make sure you download Docker and Docker plugin

-2. Add new fields to env. file:
+2. Add new fields to .env file:
 * MYSQLDB_LOCAL_PORT Specify the port on your local machine for MySQL.

   Example: 3306